 Riverside, CA 92506.

-Soon we will have Concussion care here and RMC Sports Clinic.
-I have been on the cutting edge for the evaluation, treatment, prevention, education and implementation of what is needed to be done at the schools.
+Concussion care is here the Riverside Medical Clinic.
+We are on the cutting edge for the evaluation, treatment, prevention, education and implementation of what is needed to be done at the schools.
 I, as you, want everyone to continue to participate and enjoy sports, there is nothing better.
 But we are going through a change.
-It is tough on some people, if someone says there is no such thing or they don’t exist– it is time to separate your child from that coach, because it is not a safe environment, because 99.9% of the coach are great and they care for your child.
-It is important for coaches and parents to understand the concussion basics, as well as the steps to prevent and properly care for concussed athletes.
+It is tough on some people, if someone says there is no such thing as a concussion or they don’t exist– it is time to separate your child from that coach, because it is not a safe environment, because 99.9% of the coach are great and they care for your child.
+It is important for coaches and parents to understand, the concussion basics, as well as the steps to prevent and properly care for concussed athletes.
 According to the Center for Disease Control, a concussion is a type of traumatic brain injury typically caused by a bump, blow or jolt to the head.
 A concussion can also occur from a blow to the body that causes the head and brain to move quickly back and forth.
 This sudden movement of the brain can damage brain cells and create chemical changes in the brain.

 Misinformation is what we want to prevent…… we care about each one of your athletes individually.
 We know that no two athletes are exactly the same, nor are their injuries.
 Therefore, no two athletes should be treated the same.
 We pride ourselves on providing an individualistic approach for each concussed athlete.
 The diagnosis, proper evaluation, treatment and safe return to play programs, are the cornerstones of Riverside Medical Clinic.